-Most msp social media strategies waste time on vanity posts.
+Most MSP social media strategies waste time on vanity posts.
 Your social presence exists to validate technical authority, secure referrals, and build findable proof for buyers and AI.
 Focus on LinkedIn personal profiles, not dead company pages.
 When skeptical CFOs look you up, invisibility kills deals.

 This LinkedIn-first authority system takes hours a month, not days.
-For broader pipeline growth, see how the best msp marketing agencies scale at NUOPTIMA.
+For broader pipeline growth, see how the best MSP marketing agencies scale at NUOPTIMA.

 1. Optimize Your Founder Profile for the 10-Second Credibility Check